Dr. Thomas Grabowski, who directs the UW Medicine Alzheimer Disease Research Center, discusses latest advances and research in progress.

 How can researchers help people live with memory loss?

-In 2020, we are still looking for a medicine to change the biology and outcome of Alzheimer’s.
-But we can help people build better brain reserves.
+We now have the first medication to change the biology of Alzheimer’s in certain patients.
+We can also help people build better brain reserves.
 It is possible to build a stronger brain.
 Alzheimer’s risk is modifiable by lifestyle.
 More education or more cognitive challenges and better cardiovascular health make you relatively resilient.
 And people can participate in research.

 How can I determine if I’m at risk for Alzheimer’s?